5argon/protobuf-unity/README.md

 2. You could use `import` statement in your `.proto` file, which normally looks for all files in `--proto_path` folders input to the command line.
 (You cannot use relative path such as `../` in `import`) With protobuf-unity, `--proto_path` will be all parent folders of all `.proto` file in your Unity project *combined*.
 This way you can use `import` to refer to any `.proto` file within your Unity project.
 (They should not be in UPM package though, I used `Application.dataPath` as a path base and packages aren't in here.)
 Also, `google/protobuf/` path is usable.
 For example, utilizing [well-known types](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/unittest_well_known_types.proto) or extending [custom options](https://developers.google.com/protocol-buffers/docs/proto#customoptions).

 3. Your generated class will then contains `using Google.Protobuf` usage, so additionally you have to add `Google.Protobuf.dll` precompiled library in your Unity project or link to your `asmdef`.
 This plugin itself doesn't need it, and I didn't bundle the `dll` along with this.

-- You can go to [the repo](https://github.com/protocolbuffers/protobuf) and compile manually or download the Nuget package here https://www.nuget.org/packages/Google.Protobuf then use archive extract tools to get the .dll out.
+You can go to [the repo](https://github.com/protocolbuffers/protobuf) and compile manually or download the Nuget package here https://www.nuget.org/packages/Google.Protobuf then use archive extract tools to get the .dll out.
 It contains targets such as .NET 4.6 and .NET Standard 1.0/2.0.
-- But if you stay with .NET 3.5 you need to use the unofficial modified package like https://github.com/emikra/protobuf3-cs.
-- The latest version (3.6.0) there is a patch note saying about some movement for this to work with .NET 3.5 and Unity (https://github.com/google/protobuf/blob/master/CHANGES.txt) I don't know if it works with 3.5 fully by now or not.
+Then it will ask for `System.Memory.dll` because it want to use `Span` class but Unity is not supporting it yet.
+By also [downloading it](https://www.nuget.org/packages/System.Memory/), it will then ask for missing references `System.Runtime.CompilerServices.Unsafe` and `System.Buffers`.
+To prevent you having to fetch missing `dll` over and over in chains, you can uncheck "Validate References" on the `System.Memory.dll`.
+Usually skipping the validation is bad, as if Protobuf ended up using the area of code in `System.Memory.dll` that needs them and could not dynamically link, then it probably crash.
+But so far seems like it is not the case.

 ## How to use Google-made well known types